 Sergii Figurnyi / Adobe Stock

-Any trip to Italy will likely include tickets to tours and attractions all over the country.
-Whether you’re visiting some of the world-famous attractions in Rome or lesser-known attractions elsewhere in the country, tickets to tours and attractions are just part of the trip.
-So it’s essential to know how to plan ahead while you get ready for your trip.
+Any trip to Italy will likely include tickets to tours and attractions nationwide.
+Whether visiting some of the world-famous attractions in Rome or lesser-known attractions elsewhere in the country, tickets are just part of the trip.
+So, knowing how to plan ahead while you prepare for your trip is essential.

 First and foremost, for nearly any attraction in Italy, but especially for the most popular ones — the Colosseum, the Vatican, The Last Supper, etc. — always look online ahead of time.
 If you book your tickets online in advance to many different tours and attractions throughout the country, you’ll get what’s known as “skip the line” tickets.
 These tickets allow you to skip the long ticket lines at the door and go straight to the attraction you have in mind.

-Considering lines to many popular attractions in Italy can take hours and hours, this is well worth the extra effort to book ahead.
+Considering lines to many popular attractions in Italy can take hours, it is well worth the extra effort to book ahead.
 To find tickets online for various tours and attractions, we like to use Tiqets or Viator.
-Both of these sites allow you to search for all sorts of tickets, read reviews about the tours/attractions, and get those coveted skip-the-line tickets.
+Both sites allow you to search for all sorts of tickets, read reviews about the tours/attractions, and get those coveted skip-the-line tickets.

 See Related: Best Things To Do In Positano